-- The IA is even more important now IA is more important than you think!
+The IA is even more important than you think!

 Since there is a syllabus change, there is still a good bit of uncertainty about how the examinations will turn out.
 So, it is a good idea to maximize your score on the internal assessments by putting in a bit of extra effort there.